DKG Oregon

 • To initiate, endorse, and support desirable legislation or other suitable endeavors in the interests of education and of women educators

-• To stimulate the personal and professional growth of members and to encourage their participation in appropriate programs of action
+• To stimulate the personal and professional development of members and encourage their participation in relevant programs of action

-• To inform the members of current economic, social, political, and educational issues so that they may participate effectively in a world society.
+• To inform the members of current economic, social, political, and educational issues so that they may participate effectively to support a sustainable world society.

 Oregon State Organization History